charlesbrandt/public/code/version_control/git.md

 Remotes can be called whatever you want.

-`upstream` can be useful for tracking something like a boilerplate for a project.

 #### `origin` vs `upstream`

+`upstream` can be useful for tracking a boilerplate source for a project.

     git remote add upstream git@example.com:project/boilerplate.git